Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 more predictable results

-For families planning cake smash sessions in the Bay Area, timing and baby temperament play a big role in the overall experience.
+For families looking for a cake smash photographer in San Jose or the Bay Area, timing and your baby’s personality both play a key role.

 So… can you do a cake smash after 1 year?